 Kaltura, Using Personal Capture

-Kaltura Personal Capture is a program that makes it easy for users to create and upload videos to Kaltura through mediaspace.illinois.edu, Compass, or Moodle, available for Windows or Mac.
+Kaltura Personal Capture is a program that makes it easy for users to create and upload videos to Kaltura through mediaspace.illinois.edu, Canvas or Moodle, available for Windows or Mac.
 Recorded videos can be a combination of webcams and/or screen recordings.

 To launch Personal Capture

-(or to install it), choose "Kaltura Personal Capture" from the "Add New" menu in mediaspace.illinois.edu, or where you can see your media in Compass or Moodle.
+(or to install it), choose "Kaltura Personal Capture" from the "Add New" menu in mediaspace.illinois.edu, or where you can see your media in Canvas or Moodle.
 Personal Capture is available to all current faculty, staff, and students.
 You must log in to access the tool.

 If you haven't installed the application you will be asked to choose your operating system, Windows or Mac and download the client.
 Selecting Add New